-Raising Children of alcoholics & Drug Users is especially helpful for grandparents parenting grandchildren because Joan is Chad’s biological grandmother–and adoptive mom.
-She walked through the emotional, legal, behavioral and everyday problems caused when birth parents use drugs and/or alcohol.
+Raising Children of alcoholics & Drug Users is especially helpful for grandparents parenting grandchildren because Joan is Chad’s biological grandmother–and became his adoptive mom.
+She walked through the emotional, legal, behavioral and everyday problems caused when birth parents abuse opioids and other drugs including alcohol.

 It’s easy to read.
-Easy to implement ideas with amazing results whether you are struggling with visitations, transitions, financial aid or other grandkids who don’t understand why you can’t take them the places, or buy them the things, you do for their cousins.
+Easy to implement ideas.
+Readers have shared their results and how much knowing someone else walked the same path meant to them.
+So whether you are struggling with visitations, transitions, financial problems or other grandkids who don’t understand why you can’t take them the places, or buy them the things, you do for their cousins you’ll find ideas for new approaches.

 Comments from readers: